lytics/pathforajs/docs/docs/api/methods.md

 This document will walk you through the methods of the `pathfora` class that will be used to help you deploy your modules.
-The rest of the SDK documentation will walk you through how to customize your module's configuration, and provide code examples for of how these configurations interact with the functions below.
+The rest of the SDK documentation will walk you through how to customize your module's configuration, and provide code examples to show you these methods in context.

 ## initializeWidgets